 While Brene Brown was researching for her book The Gifts of Imperfection, she discovered that it wasn’t that happy people were grateful; she found that grateful people experienced more joy.
 I found that fascinating because, any time I’m feeling off my game (aka cranky or irritable), a curious review of my actions usually unearths the fact that I’ve gotten “too busy” in my practice of gratitude.

-I am far from perfect and, just like you, get off track and sometimes struggle with doing the very things I need to do in order to best support myself, so instead of beating myself up, I get back to gratitude.
+Like you, I get off track.
+I struggle with doing the very things I need to do in order to best support myself.
+So instead of beating myself up, I get back to gratitude.

 In addition to simply being too busy or out of the habit of gratitude, I realized that it’s easy to lose sight of the actual practice of gratitude and allow the process to simply become a rote-action of checking off a list of things you’re supposed to do.